Eye of the Beholder (film): Plot

 A drug addict named Gary (Jason Priestley) picks up Eris when her car dies and tries to seduce her; when she rebuffs his advances, he beats her unconscious and injects her with heroin so he can rape her while she is unconscious.
 Stephen arrives just in time to save Eris and gives Gary a thorough beating.
 Eris loses her unborn baby before fleeing to Alaska, with Stephen on her trail.

-In Alaska, Stephen gains the courage to ask out Eris, as he is a frequent patron of the diner at which she waitresses.
-They have a few drinks in the evening, both getting emotional, and Eris mentions where she would like to be buried when she dies.
-She then says she has nothing to offer and that he should leave her alone.
-The next day the police, as well as Eris's psychiatrist (Geneviève Bujold), come to the diner to arrest her.
-Stephen tries to save her, taking her to his trailer.
+In Alaska, Stephen gains the courage to ask out Eris after frequenting the diner where she waitresses.
+They have a few drinks in the evening, becoming emotional, and Eris mentions where she would like to be buried when she dies.
+Eris says she has nothing to offer and that Stephen should leave her alone.
+The next day the police and Eris's psychiatrist (Geneviève Bujold) come to the diner to arrest her.
+Stephen saves her, taking her to his trailer.
 There she is horrified to find out that he has been following her.
-She shoots him with Stephen's revolver, although she doesn't realize that he had loaded it with blank cartridges.
-She flees and he follows her on a motorcycle.
-He catches up to her, but she crashes her car onto an ice-covered lake, breaking through the ice.
-He then quickly pulls her out of the car, but she is badly injured.
-Before she dies in his arms, she tells him, “I wish you love”.
+She shoots him with Stephen's revolver though doesn't realize that he had loaded it with blank cartridges.
+She flees and he pursuits her on a motorcycle.
+As he gains on her, she crashes her car onto a lake, breaking through the ice.
+He pulls her out of the car and as she dies in his arms, she tells him "I wish you love."